Joan Snyder

 Joan Snyder (born April 16, 1940) is an American painter from New York.
-She is a MacArthur Fellow, a Guggenheim Fellow, and a National Endowment for the Arts Fellow (1974).
+She is a MacArthur Fellow, a Guggenheim Fellow, a National Endowment for the Arts Fellow, and an elected member of American Academy of Arts and Letters.

-Snyder first gained public attention in the early 1970s with her gestural and elegant "stroke paintings," which used the grid to deconstruct and retell the story of abstract painting.
-By the late seventies, Snyder had abandoned the formality of the grid.
+Snyder first gained public attention in the early 1970s with her "stroke paintings," which used a grid to deconstruct and retell the story of abstract painting.
+By the late seventies, Snyder had abandoned the formality of using a background grid.
 She began more explicitly incorporating symbols and text, as the paintings took on a more complex materiality.
 These early works were included in the 1973 and 1981 Whitney Biennials and the 1975 Corcoran Biennial.

-Often referred to as an autobiographical or confessional artist, Snyder's paintings are narratives of both personal and communal experiences.
-Through a fiercely individual approach and persistent experimentation with technique and materials, Snyder has extended the expressive potential of abstract painting, inspiring generations of emerging artists.
+Snyder's paintings are narratives of both personal and communal experiences.
+Through an individual approach and persistent experimentation with technique and materials, Snyder has extended the expressive potential of abstract painting.

-Snyder currently lives and works in Brooklyn and Woodstock, New York.

 Early life and education

 Joan Snyder was born on April 16, 1940, in Highland Park, New Jersey.
 She received her BA in Sociology, from Douglass College in 1962 and her MFA from Rutgers University in 1966.